sashkopavlenko/gcloud-logger/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerability by creating an issue in this repo.
+Please report vulnerability to sashko.pavlenko@protonmail.com.
 Patch to fix it will be released ASAP.